-After construction is finished the bridge may not be modified except as provided by section "10.10 Construction: Repairs."
+After construction is finished the bridge must not be modified except as provided by section "10.11 Construction: Repairs."

-10.10.
+10.11.
 Repairs

-Before the judges inspect and measure the bridge and before the bridge is moved from the construction site, the builders will be given the opportunity to examine the bridge visually for construction mistakes.
-The builders must not touch the bridge during this examination.
-The team will be permitted, but not required, to repair construction mistakes.
-Judges will not inspect the bridge for violation of rules until after the builders complete repairs.
-Repairs are made with the clock restarted.
-Safety precautions (sections 10.1 and .2) apply and accidents (section 10.8) are counted.
-The time required to make repairs (including penalties) is multiplied by 1.5 and added to the original construction time.
+Before the judges inspect and measure the bridge, and before the bridge is moved from the construction site, two members of the team will be given five minutes to inspect the bridge for construction mistakes.
+They must not modify the bridge and they must not touch the bridge except as necessary to use measuring devices.
+The team will be permitted, but not required, to repair construction mistakes found by their inspectors.
+Repairs are made with the clock restarted, and must be completed in ten minutes or less.
+Judges will not examine the bridge for violation of rules until after the repair period.
+Safety precautions (sections 10.1 and 10.2) apply and accidents (section 10.9) are counted.
+The time required to make repairs (including penalties) is multiplied by 1.5 and added to the construction time.